avihyb/GeoShapes-Java-Project/README.md

 3. Use your mouse to choose the size of the the shape.
 4. The shape will be visually displayed along with its properties.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -am 'Add a new feature'`
-4. Push the branch: `git push origin feature/your-feature-name`
-5. Create a pull request explaining your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to explore, learn, and contribute to this project.
-It serves as a great platform to enhance your knowledge of Java programming, object-oriented design, algorithms, and GUI development.
-If you encounter any issues or have ideas for improvements, please don't hesitate to open an issue or contribute to the project.
-Happy coding!